-Ensure that all the mandatory fields are filled in and click Add.
+Ensure that all the mandatory fields are filled and a valid domain name is given and click Add.

-A message appears indicating that the server is updating the user stores.
-At this point, the server is attempting to add the new user store to the end of the available chain of stores.
+Note: The above message does not imply that the user store is added successfully.
+It simply means that the server is attempting to add the new user store to the end of the available chain of stores.

-You can now edit the properties of the new secondary user store and enable/disable it as needed.
+After adding to the server, you can edit the properties of the new secondary user store and enable/disable it in a dynamic manner.

 By default, the configuration of the primary user store is saved in the

-< file.
+user-mgt.xml file.
 When you create a secondary user store using the management console as explained above, its configuration is saved to an XML file with the same name as the domain name you specify.
-Alternatively, you can create this XML file manually and save it using the following guidelines:
+Alternatively, you can create this XML file manually and save it as follows:

 - When you configure multiple user stores, you must give a unique domain name to each user store in the